avigewirtz/avigewirtz.github.io-/make/how-make-processes-a-makefile.md

 # How make Processes a Makefile

+We’ve seen after setting up our makefile for testintmath, we can incrementally build it by simply invoking make.
+In response, make will execute the command necessary to being intmath up to date.
+But how does make determine what to execute?
+Let’s examine the process in more detail to find out.

+#### Core Algorithm

-make's job is to bring file's up-to-date.
-Bringing a file up-to-date is defined recursively as follows.
-First, bring all of the file’s dependencies up to date.
-If the file is now older than any of its dependencies or does not exist, execute the command associated with the file.
+Bringing a file up to date is defined recursively as follows.
+First, bring its dependencies up to date.
+If the file is now older than any of its dependencies or does not exist, execute its corresponding command.

 A simple algorithm for bringing files up to date is shown below. update performs a depth-first search of the dependency graph.
 A file is marked processed when the search backtracks from the file.
 The algorithm requires a function modtime that returns the last-modification time of a file.
 If the file does not exist, modtime returns 0.&#x20;